ssmubc/SleepTrackerApp/README.md

 - As a user, I want to be able to remove a sleep log entry from my weekly sleep log.

+P2 user stories:

+- As a user, I want to save the entire state of my weekly sleep log to file.

+- As a user, I want to reload the state from file and continue where I had started on my weekly sleep log entry.